mjohnsullivan/zxspectrum/README.md

-# zxspectrum
+# ZX Spectrum Programming Example

-Playing around with developing for the Sinclair ZX Spectrum
+A collection of simple ZX Spectrum programs, written to teach myself how to write for the computer.